pauljessica82/WallApp/README.md

    - In your terminal, navigate to the directory in which you cloned the project.
    - Execute "cd frontend" in terminal to navigate to the frontend directory
    - Execute "npm install" to install all the packages needed for the frontend.
-   - Once package install is complete run "npm start" to fire up the local react environment at http://localhost:3000/ .
+   - Once packages are installed, run "npm start" to fire up the local react environment at http://localhost:3000/ .
 You should now see the landing page:

    ![image](https://user-images.githubusercontent.com/51688932/192004803-4cf6f213-9af1-43f5-94c2-9cabf2b0946c.png)